103086068/HDcoin/README.md

 The `master` branch is regularly built and tested, but is not guaranteed to be completely stable.
-[Tags](https://github.com/dkcoinus/dkcoin_src) are created regularly to indicate new official, stable release versions of DkCoin.
+[Tags](https://github.com/dkcoinus/dkcoin_src) are created regularly to indicate new official, stable release versions of HDCoin.